 Descriptions of Space at North Cambridge Academy.

-Joining the education team at Kettle’s Yard and a Year 8 class at North Cambridge Academy, I worked with the class over multiple sessions, learning about design process, representing space, and thinking about the possibilities of paper as a material to create an interactive map of the school how they see it.
+Joining the education team at Kettle’s Yard and a Year 8 class at North Cambridge Academy, I worked with the class over multiple sessions, instructing on design process, representing space, and thinking about the possibilities of paper as a material to create an interactive map of the school how they see it.

 Guide To Lansbury Lawrence Primary School.

-The Modernist primary school was originally designed and built as part of the 1952 World’s Fair in London, and includes ceramic murals by Peggy Angus throughout the building.
+This Modernist primary school was originally designed and built as part of the 1951 Festival of Britain, and includes architectural features and ceramic murals by artist Peggy Angus throughout the building.

-I worked with Year 6 and Bow Art’s trust for term-long project to create a guide to the school, helping the class to learn about, appreciate and be proud of the school they come from.
-I delivered many workshops to encourage the creation of each aspect of the guide including: illustration; design; layout through a creative paper folding workshop; structure of the guide through ‘tour-guide’ performances; and writing including Haiku-style writing on location.
+I worked with Year 6 and Bow Arts for a term-long project to create a guide to the school, helping the class to learn about, appreciate and be proud of the school they come from.
+I delivered a number of workshops over multiple visits to encourage the pupils in the creation of each aspect of the guide including: illustration; design; layout through a creative paper folding workshop; structure of the guide through theatrical ‘tour-guide’ performances; and writing including Haiku-style writing on location.

 The Arbury Carnival, a long-running community event in North Cambridge, takes over a floor of the Tate Modern; asking visitors to reflect on and create an image based on what community is to them.